SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Compatibility with existing EPP commands and corresponding request and response messages.
 - Simplicity, when the semantics of a resource URL and HTTP method match an EPP command and request message, the use of an request message should be optional.

 - Performance, reducing the number of required request and response messages, improves the performance and network bandwidth requirements for both client and server.
-Fewer messages have to be created, marshalled and transmitted.
+Fewer messages have to be created, marshalled, and transmitted.

 # EPP Extension Framework